iMissile/Self.Writing/Notes/DataScience_notes.md

 - [broom 0.7.0](https://www.tidyverse.org/blog/2020/07/broom-0-7-0/).
 The newest release of broom features many new tidier methods, bug fixes, and improvements to internal consistency.
 - [Downloading files faster by tweaking headers](https://lemire.me/blog/2020/07/17/downloading-files-faster-by-tweaking-headers/).
 I was given a puzzle recently.
 Someone was parsing JSON files downloaded from the network from a bioinformati
 - [Importing data from multiple files simulateously in R - Gonzalo García-Castro](https://gongcastro.github.io/2020/07/05/importing-data-from-multiple-files-simulateously-in-r/)
-- [How I make the "Making of" videos](https://karaman.is/blog/2020/07/making-of/).
-I came across the idea when I saw Cédric’s gif in his tutorial The Evolution of a ggplot (Ep.
-1).

 - [BinaryEdge Cheatsheet - app.binaryedge.io](https://github.com/balgan/binaryedge-cheatsheet).
 A list of queries and actions that I repeat over and over again
 - [Interoperability: Getting the Most Out of Your Analytic Investments](https://blog.rstudio.com/2020/07/15/interoperability-maximize-analytic-investments/)